MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Conclusion

 \section{Conclusion}

-We presented \ours{} to learn self-supervised video representations with explicit motion distillation.
+We presented \ours{} to learn self-supervised video representations with explicit cross-modal motion-visual contrastive learning.
 We demonstrated SOTA self-supervised performance with \ours{} across various datasets and tasks.
-Moreover, we showed that \ours{} representations can be as effective as representations learned with full supervision for SSv2 action recognition and AVA action detection.
+Moreover, we showed that \ours{} representations can be as effective as representations learned with full supervision for SSv2 action recognition, VidSitu verb prediction and AVA action detection.
 Given the simplicity of our method, we hope it will serve as a strong baseline for future research in self-supervised video representation learning.